stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

   can be used to access data in that matrix.

 Positions are numbered from 0, and so `Z :.
 2 :.
 2` is bottom right corner
 of such matrix.
-In reality, all elements are stored in flat, one-dimentional vector and shapes just help to access right elements.
+In reality, all elements are stored in a flat, one-dimentional vector and shapes just help access right elements.
 In fact we can re-shape a Repa array without modifying array itself:

 ```haskell
 λ> let arr = R.fromListUnboxed (Z :.
 3 :.
 3) [1..9] :: Array U DIM2 Int